Converge (band): Musical style and influences

 Converge's music has been described as "bleak and dissonant."
 The band's style is rooted in both hardcore punk and heavy metal and they are considered one of the earliest and most influential metalcore bands.
 Their sound has also been categorized as mathcore, post-hardcore, noisecore, experimental hardcore, or simply hardcore.

+Matt Mills of Metal Hammer said that Converge perform a "technical-yet-incensed take on their genre."
 AllMusic describes them as a "revered punk metal band that combined the aggression of hardcore and metal with the complexity and polyrhythms of jazz."
 Their 2001 album Jane Doe, which has become their most acclaimed work, introduced an experimental approach and emphasis on rhythmical complexity, which are defining features of mathcore.
 However, Bannon has stated: "I really don't know what mathcore is.
 Converge is an aggressive band.
 We have elements of hardcore, punk, and metal for sure.
 But I think trying to define our efforts and other bands with a generic subgenre name is counter productive.
 We all have something unique to offer and should be celebrated for those qualities rather than having them generalized for easy consumption."

 Converge started writing and playing what they consider "relevant" music in 1994.
 At that time they started incorporating influences like Starkweather, Neurosis, the Accüsed, Rorschach, Born Against, Moss Icon, Universal Order of Armageddon, Heroin, and Mohinder into their approach.

 In a 2012 interview, Bannon told Jonny Cohn of The Aquarian that the band "don’t really look to any outside influences all that much anymore.
 We kind of haven’t for a long time.
 We have been a band for over two decades.
 We’re more introverted.
 We’re used to writing and creating in our own little bubble.
 We love and appreciate all different kinds of music and at times you can hear little subtle things come out but for the most part, they’re just an extension and exploration of things that we’ve done in the past."

 Kurt Ballou has produced (and co-produced) the majority of Converge's albums at his own GodCity Studio.
 He has always been involved in the production of Converge's albums, but it was not until their 2006 album, No Heroes, that he was involved in the entire recording and mixing process.
 This became the standard for Converge releases afterwards.
 One reason Ballou claimed to get into the studio side of music was to have "maximum control over our music".
 He stated, "When we were starting out, no one wanted to help us anyway, so if we didn't take control, nothing was going to get done."